talesa/syne-tune/README.md

 tuner.run()
 ```
 runs a tuning by evaluating 4 configurations in parallel with a given backend/scheduler and stops after 600s.
-Tuner appends a unique string to ensure unicity of tuner name (with the above example the id
+Tuner appends a datetime string to ensure uniqueness of the tuner name (with the above example the id
  of the experiment may be `height-tuning-2021-07-02-10-04-37-233`).
  Results are updated every 30 seconds by default which is configurable.